I Die: You Die

-"I Die: You Die" is a song by the British musician Gary Numan, released as a single in August 1980.
-Released shortly before his fourth album, Telekon, it continued the anthemic style Numan had begun earlier in the year with "We Are Glass".
+"I Die: You Die" is a song by the English new wave musician Gary Numan, released as a single in August 1980.
+Released shortly before his fourth studio album, Telekon, it continued the anthemic style Numan had begun earlier in the year with "We Are Glass".
 The composer himself described the two singles as "Much the same thing.
 Both very chorus-orientated with the guitars as the main rhythmic device and the keyboards tinkling over the top".

 Background

 Like "We Are Glass", "I Die: You Die" had been premiered live during the final legs of Numan's 1979-80 concert tour The Touring Principle, before being recorded.
 It has since featured regularly in Numan's performances and on his live albums.
 Stephin Merritt from The Magnetic Fields covered the song on the Random tribute album in 1997.
 It was remixed for the 1998 collection The Mix and appears on numerous compilation albums.

 Lyrically the song was aimed at what Numan saw as an increasingly vitriolic music press: